All Episodes

 They are exact opposite of the way they portray themselves.

-It is from the Associated Press, a U.S. appeals court that would be the U.S. Ninth Circus, Court of Appeals, the Ninth Circus, has ordered YouTube, owned by Google, loved by the regime.
+It is from the Associated Press, a U.S. Appeals Court, that would be the U.S. Ninth Circus Court of Appeals.

 Now, what's this?

-A business Google can be forced not to serve a customer that'd be the YouTube uploader here, because it might offend somebody's religious beliefs.
+A business, Google, can be forced not to serve a customer that'd be the YouTube uploader here because it might offend somebody's religious beliefs.

 This is a perfect example.

-Because this is a perfect example of how some religious beliefs are more equal than other religious beliefs.
+Just hang in there because this is a perfect example of how some religious beliefs are more equal than other religious beliefs.

-And they are now being forced by the government not to serve a customer, the YouTube uploader, the video maker.
+You have a business here, you get Google, and they are now being forced by the government not to serve a customer, the YouTube uploader, the video maker, because it might offend someone's religious beliefs.

-And the Ninth Circus is basing this on an actress who's only in the movie for five seconds in a trumped up lawsuit.
+And the Ninth Circus is basing this on an actress who's only in the movie for five seconds in a trumped-up lawsuit.

 It has nothing to do with that, however.